rimraf-adi/elysia/README.md

 _"A Place of Peace, A Path to Healing"_

 ## Features

-- **Resource Library**: Access articles, self-help tools, and guides on mental health topics.
 - **Anonymous Chat Service**: Connect with trained counselors anonymously for confidential support.
 - **Mood Tracking**: Log and track your emotional well-being over time with visual insights.
 - **Personalized Self-Care Tips**: Receive tailored recommendations to manage stress and improve mental health.
-- **Peer Support Community**: Share experiences and offer support in a safe, moderated environment.
 - **Event Calendar**: Stay updated on mental health workshops, events, and resources.

 ## Key Benefits